Flourishing from Firm Foundations

 Our vision statement is inspired by Jesus’ teaching about the wise and foolish builders: ‘Therefore everyone who hears these words of mine and acts on them may be compared to a wise man who built his house on the rock’ (Matthew 7:24).
 Throughout the Bible God is likened to a rock and Jesus is described as the corner stone and we recognise in God the stability and power that enables and encourages each individual to flourish.
 Inspired by Jesus’ example and by our church community, we acknowledge that spirituality is innate and seek to provide space for spiritual reflection and growth.

-We are extremely proud of Collyhurst’s heritage in supplying the red sandstone used to build some of Manchester’s most familiar landmarks such as the Roman Fort in Castlefield, Manchester Cathedral and St Anne’s Church in the city centre.
-We are also proud that the symbol of Manchester is a worker bee and recognise the importance of grit as a character trait.
-Inspired by Mancunians we aim to develop grit in our school community: the power of passion, perseverance and resilience.
-Grit can also describe individual particles of stone and we recognise that to flourish; we need to celebrate uniqueness and unity.
+We are extremely proud of Collyhurst’s heritage in supplying the red sandstone used to build some of Manchester’s most familiar landmarks such as the Roman Fort in Castlefield, Manchester Cathedral and St Anne’s Church in the city centre which form part of the foundations of Manchester and its growth as a city from the community where we belong.

 Firm foundations are thus to be achieved through connecting with God and connecting with our community.